nuxt-community/composition-api/docs/helpers/ssrRef.md

 `ssrRef` will automatically add ref values to `window.__NUXT__` on SSR if they have been changed from their initial value.
 It can be used outside of components, such as in shared utility functions, and it supports passing a factory function that will generate the initial value of the ref.

-If you are using `onServerPrefetch` together with `ssrRef`, make sure you are using the version of `onServerPrefetch` exported by this package.
-(Otherwise, changes made in the `onServerPrefetch` lifecycle hook may not be stringified.)

 ```ts
 import { ssrRef } from 'nuxt-composition-api'